mobad/questradeRebalancer/README.md

 - List your Questrade accounts
 - Per account rebalancing
 - Show the best orders to make to keep your account balanced using your remaining cash
+- Detech whether orders have already been created for the ETFs you've configured and not place any orders
 - Actually place those orders

 ## Configuration: